BottlecapDave/HomeAssistant-HarvestTimeTracker/_docs/entities.md

 `event.harvest_time_tracker_{ACCOUNT_ID/NAME}_tasks`

-This event sensor is used to see all of your assigned tasks and select one which can be used as a default in automations (see [service example](./services.md#service-harvest_time_trackeradd_time_with_hours)).
+This event sensor is used to see all of your assigned tasks and when they were last updated.

 | Attribute Name | type | Note |
 |----------------|------|------|